jarrodmillman/pose-stats/description.md

 revealed different backend and frontend API design choices would need to be made.
-Some of these design choices (e.g. config objects to specify models or a separate solver object class for the optimization algorithm) will be useful for other statistical software pacakges.
+Some of these design choices (e.g. config objects to specify models or a separate solver object class for the optimization algorithm) will be useful for other statistical software packages.

 The initial development of `YAGLM` was done in short bursts by a few core developers.
 It is currently available on github and has a few